kjaitken/Micturition_readings/README.md

 ### Analysis of Micturition readings
-Provided here is a method to analyse micturition readings obtained from a LoggerPro connected to weigh scales or other measurement device.
+Provided here is a method to analyse micturition readings obtained from a LoggerPro connected to weigh scales or other similar measurement device.

 This method will allow you to take something like this: